SiddharthMaverick/PCB_Defect_Classification_Deep_Learning/README.md

 # PCB defects classification

 The project implements the task of detection and classification defects in printed circuit boards.
-A reference based method is used to detect defects, and an ensemble of three CNN models (`VGG16`, `ResNet-101`, `Inception v3`) is made to classify them.
+A reference based method is used to detect defects, and an ensemble of three CNN models (`VGG16`, `EfficientNet`, `Inception v3`) is made to classify them.

 To combine classification models decision scores, a method based on the _fuzzy Choquet integral_ is used.